PasiKoodaa/Screen-Analysis-Overlay/README.md

 - Adjust the `KOBOLDCPP_URL` variable in the script if your KoboldCPP server is running on a different address.
 - Modify the `system_prompt` variable to change the default analysis prompt.

+## Using Ollama Backend

+1. Ensure Ollama is installed and running on your system.
+2. In the application, click "Select Backend" button.
+3. Choose "Ollama" as the backend.
+4. Enter the desired Ollama model name (e.g., "llava" or "minicpm-v").
+5. Click "OK" to confirm the selection.